Giving Something Back

 Planning for the Future

 When Alan needed to update his Will after his original solicitors closed, he tried another service that unfortunately did not work out.
-That was when he discovered the hospice’s free Will-writing service.
+He then discovered the hospice’s free Will-writing service and contacted Dallas McMillan from the list of providers.
+The response was quick, the service was professional and supportive, and his Will was completed within a week.

-As someone closely connected to the hospice, Alan chose to leave a gift in his Will, but he is clear that there was no obligation to do so.
+As someone closely connected to the hospice, Alan chose to leave a gift in his Will.
+He is clear that there was no pressure to do so.
+It was simply his way of giving something back, and he now feels reassured knowing everything is in order.

 A Gift That Makes a Difference